 - Chubb, J.A (2012) ‘Pathways to Impact in the Arts and Humanities’.
 One-day seminar at the University of Western Australia.

 - Chubb, J. A (2012) ‘Pathways to Impact in the Sciences’.
 One-day seminar at the University of Western Australia.

 - Watermeyer, R & Chubb, J. (2018) Forthcoming Evaluating ‘impact’ in the UK’s Research Excellence Framework (REF): Liminality, looseness and new modalities of scholarly distinction.
 Studies in Higher Education, 2018

-- Chubb, J & Reed, M. (2018) Forthcoming Resisting the politics of research impact: academic perceptions of implications for research funding, motivation and quality British Politics, Special Edition; Impact, 2018
+- Chubb, J & Reed, M. (2018) The politics of research impact: academic perceptions of implications for research funding, motivation and quality British Politics, Special Edition; Impact, 2018

 Media, Engagement and Influence